Beijia-Yuan/TAD-calling/README.md

 5. Reverse the crosslinks and degrade proteins present.
 6. Purify DNA and remove biotin from non-ligated DNA ends.
 7. Shear the DNA into smaller fragments for better sequencing results.
-8. Fragments containing ligation junctions, which have been selected through the biotinylated ends, are then amplified and sequenced using next generation sequencing.
+8. Fragments containing ligation junctions, which have been selected through the biotinylated ends, are then amplified and sequenced using next generation sequencing.[10]

 >To read more in-depth about the steps of Hi-C, check out [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3149993/) written by the Hi-C’s inventors!